brettChapman/multivis/README.md

 	- [init_parameters](https://github.com/brettChapman/multivis/blob/master/multivis/springNetwork.py#L9-L1015)
 		- [g] : NetworkX graph.
 	- [methods](https://github.com/brettChapman/multivis/blob/master/multivis/springNetwork.py#L36-L101)
-		- [set_params] : Set parameters - node_params: node parameters dictionary(
+		- [set_params] : Set parameters -
+			- [node_params]: node parameters dictionary(
-											- node_text_size: The text size for each node
+				- [node_text_size] : The text size for each node
-											- fix_nodes: Setting to 'True' will fix nodes in place when manually moved
+				- [fix_nodes] : Setting to 'True' will fix nodes in place when manually moved
-											- displayLabel: Setting to 'True' will set the node labels to the 'Label' column, otherwise it will set the labels to the 'Name' column from the Peak Table
+				- [displayLabel] : Setting to 'True' will set the node labels to the 'Label' column, otherwise it will set the labels to the 'Name' column from the Peak Table
-											- node_size_scale: node size scale dictionary(
+				- [node_size_scale] : node size scale dictionary(
-																- Peak Table columns as index: dictionary(
+					- [Peak Table column names as index] : dictionary(
-																					- scale: ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume")
+						- [scale] : ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume")
-																					- range: a number array of length 2 - minimum size to maximum size))
+						- [range] : a number array of length 2 - minimum size to maximum size))
-						- link_params: link parameters dictionary(
+			- [link_params] : link parameters dictionary(
-											- link_type: The link type used in building the network
+				- [link_type] : The link type used in building the network
-											- link_width: The width of the links
+				- [link_width] : The width of the links
-											- link_score_color: dictionary(
+				- [link_score_color] : dictionary(
-															- positive: Colour values.
+					- [positive] : Colour values.
 Can be HTML/CSS name, hex code, and (R,G,B) tuples
-															- negative: Colour values.
+					- [negative] : Colour values.
 Can be HTML/CSS name, hex code, and (R,G,B) tuples)
-											- backgroundColor: Set the background colour of the plot
+			- [backgroundColor] : Set the background colour of the plot
-											- foregroundColor: Set the foreground colour of the plot
+			- [foregroundColor] : Set the foreground colour of the plot
-											- canvas_size: The canvas size as a tuple (width,height)
+			- [canvas_size] : The canvas size as a tuple (width,height)
-											- chargeStrength: The charge strength of the spring-embedded network (charged directed-force)
+			- [chargeStrength] : The charge strength of the spring-embedded network (charged directed-force)
 		- [run] : Generates and returns JavaScript embedded HTML code for writing to HTML and displaying the Spring-embededded network (SEN) plot.

 - [clustermap](https://github.com/brettChapman//multivis/blob/master/multivis/clustermap.py): Hierarchical Clustered Heatmap.